Robot-Specific Blocks#

 stop driving

-The eye detects color? block returns a Boolean indicating whether the Eye Sensor detects a specified color, based on the detected hue value.
+The eye detects color Boolean block reports whether the Eye Sensor detects a specified color, based on the detected hue value.

 <eye detects [red v]?>